 - Local CPD events, arranged by CIAT/aspirATion Group or other organisations

 - Region/Centre or aspirATion Group (RCAGs) CPD events, courses and seminars; external conferences and courses (attendance or presenting at);

 - Structured trade presentations; or

 Have a look at CIAT's AT CPD Register where you can also find a range of content to support your learning that has been assessed.
 We also offer the CPD Catalogue which contains content and events arranged by CIAT's RCAGs and other like-minded organisations though these have not been assessed but may still be of interest and count towards an individual's CPD hours.

-Your CPD hours and activities can be logged under My CPD within the member login area of the CIAT website.
+Your CPD hours and activities can be logged under My CPD within your My CIAT area of the website.
 Alternatively, you are welcome to use your preferred method or platform to record your hours to ensure that you are on track with meeting the minimum number of hours.

 CIAT monitors its CPD requirements with a random 5% survey of its members and affiliates (excluding students) on a yearly basis.
 If confirmation of CPD is not received following a request by the Institute, this could result in the member or affiliate being monitored for three years to ensure that they comply with the Institute's Code of Conduct.

 Unless asked, you are not required to send your PDP or evidence of what CPD you have done to the Institute.